DAVID J. WILLIS ATTORNEY

 (4) IS NOT asserted against real or personal property or an interest in real or personal property.
 There is no valid lien or claim created by this documentation or instrument.

-Note that if the court so finds, it nonetheless makes no finding as to the underlying claim, which can still be litigated—only as to the filing of the document or instrument in question.
+Note that if the court so finds, it nonetheless makes no finding as to the underlying claim—only as to the filing of the document or instrument in question.
+The underlying claim may still be litigated.

 Penalties for Fraudulent Liens